SovnSkyrim/QWEST/README.md

 Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
 The support channel in the Wabbajack Discord is for Installation questions, not bug reports.

 ## Why is there mods related to Auri in MO2?
 Can I activate them?

 Go to my discord, in the pins of the channel #list-modifications.

+## Some Beards/hair is clipping through my head!

+Known and take other hair/beard.
+I can't edit mesh themselves and the mod comes with many more stuff so the bugged/clipping meshes are worth keeping.

 ## I want to support your work!